 During Awakening, you can find a written record of those Casteless dwarves who died protecting Kal'Hirol, and arrange for it to be returned to the Orzammar Shaperate.
 The epilogue states that you're later invited to be a guest of honor at a ceremony honoring the dead.

 Arbitrary Headcount Limit: No matter how many companions you have, only three are permitted to go with you.
-For certain events, one of those companions will be chosen for you.
+For certain events, one or two of those companions will be chosen for you.